The project is a bit messy but it is just white glue so it cleans up easily.

 Watch our blog for Centrepiece Ideas coming soon!

-Based on this photo of Nate and his Twine Ball effort- I will assume that “his people” did the prop ones!
+Based on the results of Nate’s onscreen effort- I will assume that “his people” did the prop ones!
 Don’t worry if yours looks a bit loose and screwy the first time.
 You will catch on fast and be in production in no time flat.
 I estimate the cost of these to be about 40-50 cents each.
 I found the twine in the hardware section of the dollar store and you can make 2-4 balls per roll depending on the density and size of the ball.

 UPDATE April 2011: I did a Lunch & Learn workshop at the Ingersoll Public Library and taught this to several ladies- at first they thought I was a loon and were a bit distressed by the messiness.
 They stuck at it and ended up with a successful attempt- though I don’t imagine they will start doing it for pleasure!